bjzelvelder/GABBI/README.md

 " ::: chr_level_genomes/* additional_genomes/*

 ```
-> Here, ```baits-Moderate-RM25pc-0MT-720061count.fas.clust-75-80``` is the name of the file containing our **probes**, not targeted loci (see [Generate your final probe set](#generate-your-final-probe-set) section).
+> Here, ```baits-Moderate-RM25pc-0MT-720061count.fas.clust-75-80``` refers to **probe** file, not the targeted loci file (see [Generating the final probe set](#generating-the-final-probe-set) section).
-> You should also be aware that BBMap requires a lot of memory, so don't launch too many processes in parallel.
+> Note that BBMap has high memory requirements, so avoid launching too many processes in parallel.

 Filtered reads are now ready to be processed by aTRAM.
-I [slightly adjusted](https://github.com/juliema/aTRAM/issues/321) aTRAM scripts to process target capture data more efficiently on Spades 4.2.0 ([Prjibelski et al. 2020](#references)).
-Those changes are included in the GABBI singularity image as well.
-We first need to generate the databases for aTRAM to work with using the ```atram_preprocessor.py``` script:
+The aTRAM script implemented in the GABBI image have been [slightly adjusted](https://github.com/juliema/aTRAM/issues/321) to improve performance on target capture data more with Spades 4.2.0 ([Prjibelski et al. 2020](#references)).
+First, the aTRAM database must be generated using the ```atram_preprocessor.py``` script:

 ```
 mkdir -p aTRAM_db